Referencing the graph from slide 25 - approximate the amplitude

 The period will increase by 10 to 0.095 sec

-Describe a transverse wave and give at least one example of one
+Describe the difference between transverse and longitudinal waves and give at least one example of each

 Ex: A guitar string